Tables

 Suppose we want to get a list of all the friends that we want to call tonight, how would you manipulate the table?
 (Hint: a list of friends is a list of names) What about a list of all phone numbers?

-# Daisy is the second element of the 'Name' column
+is the second element in the column 'Name'

 Another way to add a new entry to the table is to use the method .append()